11+ Information Evening

 12+, 13+ applicants

 For those wishing to join the school at Year 8 or 9, day or boarding, there is an entrance exam in March.
-Please contact the Admissions Tutor for more information.
+Please contact the Admissions Officer for more information.

 We are a state boarding school, with most boarders joining the school at 11+.
 Boarding applicants should fill in the same application form and ideally, attend the entrance test in September.
 However, there is an another opportunity for boarders to be examined in February, if they are late entrants.
 Please see our boarding pages for further information.